On some free algebras of orthogonal modular forms II: Abstract

 \section{Abstract}

-In this paper we construct 16 free algebras of modular forms on symmetric domains of type IV for some reflection groups related to the eight lattices $A_1(2)$, $A_1(3)$, $A_1(4)$, $2A_1(2)$, $A_2(2)$, $A_2(3)$, $A_3(2)$, $D_4(2)$.
-As a corollary, we prove the modularity of formal Fourier-Jacobi expansions for these reflection groups.
+In this paper we construct 16 free algebras of modular forms on type IV symmetric domains for some reflection groups related to the eight rescaled root lattices $A_1(2)$, $A_1(3)$, $A_1(4)$, $2A_1(2)$, $A_2(2)$, $A_2(3)$, $A_3(2)$, $D_4(2)$.
+As a corollary, we prove the modularity of formal Fourier--Jacobi expansions for these reflection groups.